Thinking of Becoming a CASA?

 Implicit Bias Test

 To take one the hidden bias tests, click here.
-You will be asked to register by entering your email address.
+You will be asked to register by entering your email address but may also continue as a guest.
 Most tests take approximately 10-12 minutes to complete.

 About Stereotypes and Prejudices